South Sudan /

 Youngsters groom their cattle daily with a smear of ash to protect them from bites.

-The cattle camps are a learning space for the Mundari boys.
+Mundari Cattle Camps are a learning space for the boys.
 The elders teach the younger generations the tribal ways until they are mature enough to pass the rite to become adults.
-Male members of the community usually live in the cattle camps, although some women accompany them to carry out some tasks.
+Male members of the community usually live in the Mundari Cattle Camps, although some women accompany them to carry out some tasks.
 Older people, pregnant women and the rest of society often live in towns.

 Bonfires are kept burning throughout the day, like shrines scattered throughout the camp